 5 Things to Do in Casablanca, Morocco

-If you’re planning a trip to Morocco, you’ve probably heard that there’s nothing to do in Casablanca except visit the mosque.
-For the most part, that’s true.
+If you’re planning a trip to Morocco, you might have heard that there’s nothing to do in Casablanca Morocco except visit the mosque.
+To be honest, for the most part, that’s true.
 But Casablanca is also home to the largest airport in Morocco, so there’s a good chance you might be starting (or ending) your journey in Casablanca.

 Hassan II Mosque